Rosacea Treatments in Charleston, SC | Réforme Dermatology & Aesthetics

 What is Rosacea?

-Rosacea is a common skin condition that manifests on the cheeks, forehead, nose, and chin.
-It usually begins with redness and flushing but can lead to swelling, thickened skin, bumps, and even red, irritated eyes.
-The best way to treat rosacea is with a professional dermatologist’s knowledge and guidance.
+Rosacea is a skin condition that can manifest on your cheeks, forehead, nose, chin, and even in your eyes.
+It usually begins with redness and flushing but can lead to swelling, thickened skin, bumps, and red, irritated eyes.
+The best way to address rosacea is by visiting a professional dermatologist like Dr. Gabriella Vasile.

 What Are the Symptoms of Rosacea?

-Rosacea typically begins to occur in patients as redness on the chin, nose, and forehead.
-Other symptoms of rosacea include:
+Rosacea typically begins as redness on your cheeks, chin, nose, and forehead.
+Other symptoms can include:

 What Are the Different Types of Rosacea?